MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-usage-scenario-prototyping-and-sharing.md

 ### Interactive prototyping sessions

+Interactive prototyping sessions are valuable to get immediate feedback when exploring user requirements, validating calculations, clarifying visual layout needs, validating user experience, and confirming report presentation.
 Use Power BI Desktop during prototyping sessions that are interactively conducted with subject matter experts.
-Interactive prototyping sessions are valuable to get immediate feedback when exploring user requirements, validating calculations, clarifying visual layout needs, validating user experience, and confirming report presentation.

 ### Power BI service

-Optionally, the content is published to the Power BI service.
-That can be useful when there's a need to share preliminary results for feedback and decision-making purposes.
+Publishing prototyping solutions to the Power BI service is optional.
+It can be useful when there's a need to share preliminary results for feedback and decision-making purposes.

 > [!TIP]
 > Prototyping solutions should be clearly separated from other production content so that consumers have proper expectations for a non-production solution.
 For example, consumers of a prototype report may not expect it to include all the data or be refreshed on a schedule.
-A prototype report shouldn't be used for business decisions until it's been fully validated, finalized, and published to a production workspace.
+A prototype report shouldn't be used for business decisions until it's fully validated, finalized, and published to a production workspace.

 ### Workspace

-A development [workspace](../collaborate-share/service-new-workspaces.md) is appropriate in this scenario since it involves working with a small [Team BI](powerbi-implementation-planning-usage-scenario-team-bi.md) collaboration scenario (rather than a personal workspace as described in the [Personal BI](powerbi-implementation-planning-usage-scenario-personal-bi.md) scenario).
+A development [workspace](../collaborate-share/service-new-workspaces.md) is appropriate in this scenario since it involves working with a small [team BI](powerbi-implementation-planning-usage-scenario-team-bi.md) collaboration scenario (rather than a personal workspace as described in the [personal BI](powerbi-implementation-planning-usage-scenario-personal-bi.md) scenario).
 Once the solution is finalized and fully tested, it can be quickly promoted to a production workspace (as described in the [self-service content publishing](powerbi-implementation-planning-usage-scenario-self-service-content-publishing.md) scenario).

 ### Sharing reports and dashboards

-The diagram above depicts [sharing](../collaborate-share/service-share-dashboards.md) directly to a recipient (rather than [workspace roles](../collaborate-share/service-roles-new-workspaces.md) or using a [Power BI app](../collaborate-share/service-create-distribute-apps.md#publish-your-app)).
+The above diagram depicts [sharing](../collaborate-share/service-share-dashboards.md) directly to a recipient (rather than [workspace roles](../collaborate-share/service-roles-new-workspaces.md) or using a [Power BI app](../collaborate-share/service-create-distribute-apps.md#publish-your-app)).
 Using the sharing feature is appropriate for collaboration scenarios when colleagues work closely together in an informal way.
 Sharing is useful in this situation because it's limited to a small number of colleagues who need to review and provide feedback on the prototyped solution.

 > [!TIP]
 > Individual item sharing should be done infrequently.
 Since sharing is configured per individual artifact in a workspace, it's more tedious to maintain and increases the risk of error.
-A valid alternative to sharing (not shown in the diagram above) is to use [workspace roles](../collaborate-share/service-roles-new-workspaces.md) (described in the [Team BI](powerbi-implementation-planning-usage-scenario-team-bi.md) scenario).
-Workspace roles work best when colleagues need access to *all artifacts* published to the workspace.
+A valid alternative to sharing (not depicted in the above diagram) is to use [workspace roles](../collaborate-share/service-roles-new-workspaces.md) (described in the [team BI](powerbi-implementation-planning-usage-scenario-team-bi.md) scenario).
+Workspace roles work best when colleagues need access to *all artifacts* in a workspace.

 ### Gateway setup

-Typically, a [data gateway](../connect-data/service-gateway-onprem.md) is required when accessing data sources that reside within the private organizational network or a virtual network (if the prototype or POC is published to the Power BI service).
+Typically, a data gateway is required when accessing data sources that reside within the private organizational network or a virtual network.
+The [On-premises data gateway](../connect-data/service-gateway-onprem.md) becomes relevant once a Power BI Desktop file is published to the Power BI service.
 The two purposes of a gateway are to [refresh imported data](../connect-data/refresh-data.md), or view a report that queries a live connection or [DirectQuery](../connect-data/desktop-directquery-about.md) dataset (not depicted in the above diagram).

 > [!NOTE]
-> In most circumstances, a centralized [data gateway](../connect-data/service-gateway-personal-mode.md#on-premises-data-gateway-vs-on-premises-data-gateway-personal-mode) in *standard mode* is recommended over gateways in [personal mode](../connect-data/service-gateway-personal-mode.md).
-However, for prototyping scenarios, usage of personal mode may be appropriate.
+> For team, departmental, and enterprise BI scenarios, a centralized [data gateway](../connect-data/service-gateway-personal-mode.md#on-premises-data-gateway-vs-on-premises-data-gateway-personal-mode) in *standard mode* is strongly recommended over gateways in *[personal mode](../connect-data/service-gateway-personal-mode.md)*.
+In standard mode, the data gateway supports live connection and DirectQuery operations (in addition to scheduled data refresh operations).

 ### System oversight